 “Can’t you just walk to the door and give yourself up, Sal?
-Come on, Sal.
+Come on, man.
 You know whatever you’re doing won’t work.”

 “I’ve got to hang up.
 I think there are police at the back door.
 Tell Joe hi.”

 He spoke matter-of-factly as if he were reporting inventory.

 Sal hung up.
 I dialed Manganello, 724-4881.
-(No area code was needed.)
+(No area code needed in those days.)
 After lots of snapping and clicking on the line, Joe answered—I thought it strange that I’d heard a dial tone but didn’t hear his phone ring before he answered.

 “Sal just called,” I said.
 “He’s robbing a bank.”

 “Oh, shit.
 God, dammit.
 The one in Brooklyn?
 I’m watching it on TV.”
 Joe paused; I waited.

 “Close the store.
-Don’t worry about the register.
 If you need some cash, take it from the register.
 Just leave and lock the door.
 We’ll talk when you get home.”

-I took the subway, the Seventh Avenue IRT No. 1 train, north from the Christopher Street–Sheridan Square station as I most always did after closing the store.
+I took the subway, the Seventh Avenue IRT No. 1 train, north from the Christopher Street–Sheridan Square station as I almost always did after closing the store.
 As I walked up Broadway from the 72nd Street station, I saw fewer people than normal.
-I learned later that many folks were in bars and businesses—gathered around radios or watching televisions—waiting for the finale of the escapade.
+I learned later that many folks were in actually in bars and businesses—gathered around radios or watching televisions—waiting for the finale of the escapade.

 My mother had heard about the heist on TV, and she called me from Kansas later that morning.

 “Honey, that crazy robbery wasn’t anywhere near you was it?”

 “No mom, it was a long, long way away,” I responded wearily.

 We chatted for a while, and as we were saying our goodbyes, she said, “You really should call the phone company, Stephen.
 There’s a tremendous amount of static on your line.”